Funeral Food: What To Serve At A Funeral Reception

 When planning a reception after a funeral or memorial service, the funeral food you serve should be tasty yet easy to prepare, store, and serve.
 It may be not be a full meal, although having a buffet-style funeral luncheon is common.
 The menu might include hot entrees, sandwiches, salads, desserts, and beverages.

 A funeral reception is often held after the funeral or memorial service.
-If the burial takes place right afterward, the repast starts once family and friends return from the cemetery.
-When the graveyard services are later, the event starts after the service.
+If the burial occurs right afterward, the repast starts once family and friends return from the cemetery.
+When the graveyard services are later, the event begins after the service.

 The purpose of the reception is to honor the deceased, not to host a gourmet meal for hundreds.
-However, having foods that the deceased loved and that represent their culture is an excellent way to honor them.
+However, having foods the deceased loved and representing their culture is an excellent way to honor them.

-Foods should be easy to make, serve, and store for the family, and easy for guests to eat, as they may be seated at a card table or balancing their plate while standing in a crowded hall.
+Foods should be easy to make, serve, and store for the family and easy for guests to eat, as they may be seated at a card table or balancing their plates while standing in a crowded hall.

 funeral lunch